longzheng/homebridge-fronius-inverter-lights/README.md

 - `inverterIp` (required) the IP address of your Fronius inverter
 - `pollInterval` (required) the polling frequency in seconds
 - `pvMaxPower` (optional) the max capacity of your PV in watts (to show the PV lightbulb brightness % as a percentage of your max capacity)
+- `battery` (optional) enable battery accessory to show your battery SOC and usage
+-